Netherlands expat salary negotiation and benefits guide (2026)

 - Get everything in writing before accepting

-- If 30% ruling eligible, confirm in offer letter
+- Confirm 30% ruling eligibility in the offer letter if applicable

 How do I negotiate salary in the Netherlands?